Lindridge House: Baring

-In 1747 Lindridge was purchased for £8,000 by John Baring I. Baring was one of the wealthiest cloth merchants of Exeter.
-His heir was his son John Baring II, who founded with his younger brother Francis Baring (1740–1810), created the 1st Baring baronet "of Larkbeer" in 1793, the company which became Barings Bank.
+In 1747 Lindridge was purchased for £8,000 by Johann Baring.
+Baring was one of the wealthiest cloth merchants of Exeter.
+His heir was his son John Baring, who founded with his younger brother Francis Baring (1740–1810), created the 1st Baring baronet "of Larkbeer" in 1793, the company which became Barings Bank.
 In 1755 he purchased Mount Radford House, Exeter, which became his home and where he died, and served as MP for Exeter in 1776, and was Sheriff of Devon in 1776.
 In 1765 he sold Lindridge to John Line (died 1777).

 Line

 John Line (died 1777) was a wealthy self made building contractor who with his partners Thomas Parlby and James I Templer constructed new Royal Navy dockyards at Chatham, Portsmouth and Plymouth.
 All three appear to have originated in Kent, near Rotherhithe, but moved to Devon following their acquisition of the government contract to reconstruct and expand Plymouth dockyard, to meet the increased space needed by the Royal Navy which had been expanded due to the French invasion threat.
 Templer had purchased in the same year of 1765 the manor of Teigngrace where in 1780 he built the grand late-Palladian Stover House.